No. 2 Baylor stays unbeaten, tops No. 6 Texas 83-69 - WTMJ

 AUSTIN, Texas (AP) — Texas played Baylor tougher than most teams have this season.
 The Bears still shrugged off the Longhorns to stay unbeaten.

-Davion Mitchell scored 27 points and No. 2 Baylor used a big run to pull away for an 83-69 victory over sixth-ranked Texas on Tuesday night.
+Davion Mitchell scored 27 points, Jared Butler added 21 and No. 2 Baylor used a big run to pull away for an 83-69 victory over sixth-ranked Texas on Tuesday night.

 Baylor (17-0, 9-0 Big 12) has won every game this season by at least eight points and looked to be in a fight with its closest pursuer in the conference.
 Texas (11-4, 5-3) was within six points late before Baylor pulled away behind open 3-pointers from Adam Flagler and Mitchell.